GSA/smartpay-website/src/content/about/index.md

 ---
 title: About GSA SmartPay®
-intro: "The GSA SmartPay program is the world’s largest government charge card and commercial payment solutions program."
+intro: "GSA SmartPay is the world’s largest government charge card and commercial payment solutions program."
 slug: "./"
 order: 0
 category: about